Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 This returns a compile time error: invalid call to '__lt__': right side cannot be converted from 'Int' to 'IntPair'.

 **Exercise**
-Define a struct Point for a 3 dimensional point in space.
+1 -  Define a struct Point for a 3 dimensional point in space.
 Declare a point variable origin, and print out its items.
 (see *exerc7.1.mojo*)
+2 -  Define a struct Car with attributes speed and model.
+Define two __init__ functions, one which sets the speed and gives model the value "Base", and one which gives both speed and model a value; Declare a Car with only a speed, and print out its model.
+(see *car.mojo*)

 ## 7.4 Overloaded functions and methods